PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 ![snag-0168](https://user-images.githubusercontent.com/13696193/47753225-2ed42080-dc6d-11e8-88d1-cf833db6c7ef.jpg)

-Frame from integration with a YOLO Machine Learning program that does object identification in realtime while allowing the user to adjust the algorithms settings using the sliders under the image.
+Frame from integration with a YOLO Machine Learning program that does object identification in realtime while allowing the user to adjust the algorithms settings, using the sliders under the image.
 This level of interactivity with an AI algorithm is still unusual to find due to difficulty of merging the technologies of AI and GUI.
 It's no longer difficult.
 This program is under 200 lines of code.

 ![snag-0278](https://user-images.githubusercontent.com/13696193/48845583-e4752980-ed6a-11e8-9b2f-6c3d5d2442ba.jpg)